An Equivariant Tensor Product on Mackey Functors: Tambara Functors

+Finally, $h_*$ is the identity map on the first two summands and the appropriate transfer maps on the remaining summands.
+Therefore, $h_*\pi_{\star}e^*(a,b)$ is where $T(-)$ is as given in the above theorem. \end{proof}

+We explicitly describe the Tambara reciprocity relations for sums in a $C_4$-Tambara functor in Example~\ref{ex:TRFormulas}.
+In fact, when $G$ is a finite \textit{abelian} group we can determine more details regarding the polynomial $T(-)$.
+Thus, if $G$ is finite abelian, we can state an even more explicit formula for the norm of a sum in a $G$-Tambara functor.

-\begin{thm}[Tambara Reciprocity for Sums] Let $G$ be a cyclic $p$-group with generator $\g$ and let $\su$ be a $G$-Tambara functor.
-If $H<K\le G$, then for all $a$ and $b$ in $\su(G/H)$ where $g_H(a,b)$ is a polynomial in some of the $W_K(H)$-conjugates of $a$ and $b$, and each $(\uab)^{K'}_k$ is a monomial in some of the $W_K(K')$-conjugates of $a$ and $b$.
+\begin{thm}[Tambara Reciprocity for Sums When $G$ is Finite Abelian] Let $G$ be a finite abelian group and let $\su$ be a $G$-Tambara functor.
+If $H< G$, then for all $a$ and $b$ in $\su(G/H)$ where $g_H(a,b)$ is a polynomial in some of the $W_G(H)$-conjugates of $a$ and $b$, and each $(\uab)^{K}_k$ is a monomial in some of the $W_G(K)$-conjugates of $a$ and $b$.
 These polynomials are universally determined by the group $G$ in the sense that they depend only on $G$ and not on $\su$.
-The integers $i_{K'}$ are also universally determined by $G$.\end{thm}
+Each integer $i_{K}$ is also universally determined by $G$.\end{thm}